FIRST® – WCPA

 • Child Abuse History Clearance, issued by the Department of Human Services

-Make copies of the three documents and MAIL the copies to Daphne Frownfelter, 5820 3rd St., Verona, PA 15147-2448.
 PLEASE DO NOT EMAIL THE DOCUMENTS.
 Once received, the copies of your background check will be recorded and kept in an undisclosed location in accordance with FIRST’s General Data Protection Regulation guidelines.

 1. Complete all screenings in accordance with the Child Protection laws of your state